Jacob Bannon: Wear Your Wounds

 On November 16, 2012, Bannon and Ben Chisholm of Chelsea Wolfe released a split 7-inch EP titled Wear Your Wounds and Revelator, it was the first time Bannon released anything under then name Wear Your Wounds.
-On January 15, 2013, a digital single was released under the name Wear Your Wounds entitled "The Migration".
+On January 15, 2013, a digital single was released under the name Wear Your Wounds titled "The Migration".

-The long-awaited Wear Your Wounds album, now titled to the abbreviation WYW was finally given the release date of April 7, 2017, and was released by Deathwish.
+The long-awaited Wear Your Wounds album, now titled to the abbreviation WYW was finally set on release on April 7, 2017, and was released by Deathwish.
 The album has multiple guest musicians such as Kurt Ballou, Mike McKenzie, Chris Maggio, and Sean Martin.
 The single "Goodbye Old Friend" was released on January 13, 2017.
-On March 3, 2017, the non-album single "Arthritic Heart", physical copies where available with New Noise Magazine.
+On March 3, 2017, the non-album single "Arthritic Heart", physical copies were available with New Noise Magazine.
 Wear Your Wounds' live debut was on April 22 at the Roadburn festival in Tilburg, the Netherlands.

 The Wear Your Wounds live band has been described as a supergroup with Bannon on piano, bass and vocal duties, guitarists Mike McKenzie (of The Red Chord) Adam McGrath (of Cave In), Sean Martin (of Hatebreed) and drummer Chris Maggio (of Trap Them).
 Bannon has said, "[a] lot of them are guys that contributed on the record.
 We're going to be a three-guitar band and I'll be playing bass sort of intermittently with a lot of the stuff, because there is bass on the record but not all over the place.
 It's basically a bunch of friends that were available and want to play this sort of music, have fun and explore this world that I started on my own."

 Additional projects and contributions

 Supermachiner (1994–2000)

 Supermachiner was an experimental rock project formed in 1994 by Jacob Bannon and Ryan Parker.
 Supermachiner originally began as a collection of 4 track recordings by Bannon and Parker, recorded in 1994.
 The project remained nameless and dormant for a number of years.
 With the help and inspiration of his good friend Ryan Parker, they casually brought the project back to life in the winter of 1998.
 With his input, they developed collective song ideas into the Rise of the Great Machine album, released through Undecided Records.
-However Bannon continued to write music that was sonically different from Converge, which was later released as solo material many years later.
+However, Bannon continued to write music that was sonically different from Converge, which was later released as solo material many years later.
 Three of his solo projects, Urtica, The Blood of Thine Enemies and Dear Lover were quickly signed to Undecided Records.
+Urtica's full-length album, The Oblivion Sessions, was scheduled for release via Undecided Records in the summer of 2001, but was abandoned.

 Bannon was also commissioned by Undecided Films to compose and record a new score for the 1922 film Nosferatu in 2003.